Gai Jatra Festival | Asian Heritage

 Tour Details

-Gai Jatra is a festival celebrated in Nepal, mainly in Kathmandu Valley by the Newar community.
-The festival commemorates the death of people during the year and is generally celebrated in the month of Bhadra (August–September).
-The date is set according to the lunar Nepal Era calendar: Gai Jatra falls on the first day of the dark fortnight of the month of Gunla.
-The festival is celebrated as a remembrance of the dead people during the year.
-It is believed that the cow helps the departed soul to continue their journey to heaven.
+The Newar community in Nepal, mainly in Kathmandu Valley, celebrates the Gai Jatra festival.
+This festival, commemorating the deaths throughout the year, typically takes place in the month of Bhadra (August–September), following the lunar Nepal Era calendar.
+Gai Jatra is observed on the first day of the dark fortnight of the month of Gunla.
+The community celebrates it to remember the departed individuals from the past year, believing that the cow assists the souls in their journey to heaven.

 Price Includes